Abdul Reza Pahlavi: Early life and education

 Abdul Reza Pahlavi was born on 19 August 1924 in Tehran.
 His parents were Reza Pahlavi and Princess Esmat Dowlatshahi, the daughter of Prince Mojalal-e Dowleh Dowlatshahi Qajar.
 She was a member of the Qajar dynasty and the fourth as well as last wife of Reza Pahlavi.
 They married in 1923.
 Abdul Reza had three brothers and a sister: Ahmad Reza, Mahmoud Reza, Fatemeh and Hamid Reza Pahlavi.
 They lived in the Marble palace in Tehran with their parents.
-When his father exiled, he accompanied him in Mauritius and then in Johannesburg, South Africa, from 1941 to 1944.
+During his father's exile he accompanied him in Mauritius and then in Johannesburg, South Africa, from 1941 to 1944.
 During this period there were rumors that the Allies had been planning to install Abdul Reza as king instead of his elder brother Mohammad Reza.

 He studied business administration at Harvard University.

 Career and views

 During the reign of his half-brother, Mohammad Reza Pahlavi, Abdul Reza headed different institutions.
 He was one of the prominent members of the royal court.
 On 3 September 1949 he was named honorary head of the supreme planning board of Iran's seven-year plan.
-Following the overthrown of the cabinet of Mohammad Mosaddegh in August 1953 there were proposals to depose the Shah Mohammad and to replace him with Abdul Reza in the post.
+Following the overthrow of the cabinet of Mohammad Mosaddegh in August 1953 there were proposals to depose the Shah Mohammad and to replace him with Abdul Reza in the post.

-He was the head of the planning organization between 1954 and 1955.
+Abdul Reza was the head of the planning organization between 1954 and 1955.
 He served as the chairman of the Harvard-affiliated Iran centre for management studies from 1969 to 1979.
 He also headed the wildlife conservation high council and international council for game and wildlife conservation.
 He was also part of the Royal Council that ruled Iran during the international visits of Mohammad Reza Pahlavi.
 Following the assassination of a court minister by the Fada'iyan-e Islam in 1949, he suggested that the Shah should crush religious elements as did Reza Shah.
 He argued that this assassination could be used as a legitimate reason for the adoptation of their father's iron fist policy against them.
 He also believed that such a strategy is a must for the development of Iran.
 Prince Abdul Reza was one of the critics of the Shah in the late 1950s.

 Abdul Reza also dealt with business, being wholly or partly the owner of factories, mining operations and agricultural firms.
 In addition, he dealt with environmental affairs during that time.
 He left Iran before the 1979 revolution together with other relatives.